Oral Roberts

 Granville Oral Roberts (January 24, 1918 – December 15, 2009) was an American Charismatic Christian televangelist, who was one of the first to propagate Prosperity Gospel Theology.
-He was ordained in the Pentecostal Holiness Church from 1936 until his transfer to the United Methodist church in 1968, a controversial relationship that ended in 1987 when his credentials were revoked.
-He is considered one of the forerunners of the charismatic movement, and at the height of his career was one of the most recognized preachers in the US.
+He was ordained in the International Pentecostal Holiness Church from 1936 until his transfer to the United Methodist church in 1968, a controversial relationship that ended in 1987 when his credentials were revoked.
+He is considered one of the forerunners of the Charismatic movement, and at the height of his career was one of the most recognized preachers in the US.
 He founded the Oral Roberts Evangelistic Association and Oral Roberts University.

 One of the most well-known and controversial American religious leaders of the 20th century, his preaching emphasized seed-faith.
 His ministries reached millions of followers worldwide spanning a period of over six decades.
-His healing ministry and his bringing American Pentecostalism into the mainstream had the most impact, but he also pioneered televangelism, and laid the foundations of the prosperity gospel and abundant life teachings.
+His healing ministry and his bringing American Charismatic movement into the mainstream had the most impact, but he also pioneered televangelism, and laid the foundations of the prosperity gospel and abundant life teachings.
 The breadth and style of his ministry, including his widely publicized funding appeals, made him a consistent subject of contention among critics and supporters.